Hermann12/XML_Phone_Book_Database/README.md

 # XML Phone Book Database
 ##### (sqlite3)
-Create a SQLite3 database via import of XML file created by FritzBox or FritzFon App.
+Create a SQLite3 database via import of XML file created by Fritz!Box* or Fritz!Fon* App.
-</br>*This is a private project and have nothing to do with the German company AVM!
-The name Fritz!Box and Fritz!Fon are copyright by AVM*
-As a scond option a vCard.vcf file exported from Apple iCloud contacts could converted to xml and afterwards imported in a SQLite3 database.
+As a scond option a vCard.vcf file exported from Apple iCloud* contacts could converted to xml and afterwards imported in a SQLite3 database.
-This second option create a database with post address, birthday and notes from your iPhone contacts.
+This second option create a database with post address, birthday and notes from your iPhone* contacts.

 ![XML Phone Book Database](Pictures/XML_Phone_Book_Database_20210307_db_tb.jpg?raw=true)